jurezgubic/CloudTracking/readme.md

 Currently configured for the [RICO case](https://doi.org/10.1175/BAMS-88-12-1912).
 Setups for LBA and RCE setups will be added soon.

 ## About the code
-The code tracks and analyses cloud data, including cloud volume, surface area, time, location, maximum height, cloud base size, near environment of each cloud and (see [src/netcdf_writer.py](src/netcdf_writer.py) for all).
-It's designed to account for wind drift between time steps and works specifically for a biperiodic domains.
-The code currently allows for user choice of cloud identification thresholds, including liquid water, vertical velocity, and cloud size (currently).
+The code tracks and analyses cloud data, including cloud volume, surface area, cloud base size, near environment of each cloud and many others (see [src/netcdf_writer.py](src/netcdf_writer.py) for all).
+It accounts for wind drift between time steps and works for biperiodic domains.
+It allows for user choice of cloud identification thresholds.
 Some features and internal workings:
-- Overlap & mathing.
-Drifts the cloud's surface (optionally with multiple inside shells) from timestep *T-1* by the cloud’s mean velocity.
+- Overlap & matching.
+Drifts the cloud's surface (optionally with multiple inside shells) from last timestep to current timestep by the cloud’s mean velocity.
 Uses that to check overlap with a KD-tree of current timestep.
 Requires minimum number of overlap points.
   - Prefilter.
-Before overlap, reduce number of candidates by centroid min distance search radius based on max speed (configurable) Optional full-domain search if no candidates.
+Before overlap, reduces the number of candidates by min distance search radius based on max speed (configurable).
+Optional full-domain search if no candidates.
 - Merges & Splits.
   - Merges.
-Oldest parent continues and the child takes the age of parent.
-Others go inactive and set off merged_with flag.
+Oldest parent continues; the child takes the age of parent.
+Others go inactive with merged_with flag.
   - Splits.
-One child continues, others start new tracks with age = parent + 1 and set off split_from flag.
+One child continues, others start new tracks with age = parent + 1 and have split_from flag.
-- Tainting (removing capture of partial lifetimes).
+- Tainting (removal of partial lifetimes).
 Any cloud present at t=0 is tainted.
 Anything then merging into a tainted cloud becomes tainted.
 Any cloud still-active at final step is also tainted.
 Set by a valid_track flag.
 - Biperiodicity.
 When identifying clouds, the code merges labels on opposite edges if edge points are within a threshold (configurable) in order to prevent artificial splits across boundaries.
 - Near-environment rings.
-For each cloud and each level, tracks Manhattan rings (1..N).
-Stores mean fields per ring.
+For each cloud and each level, tracks Manhattan distance rings and stores mean fields.
 - Config.
 Key user inputs: thresholds, grid/time scales, knobs for matching (min overlaps, shells, safety), prefilter switched, base diagnostics, environment-ring settings.